SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - API review confirms that names and documented behavior match existing ImageSharp patterns and promise only the completed HEVC, AV1, and legacy JPEG HEIF payload paths.
 Capabilities must not be registered before their implementation reaches the final PR gate.

-### Phase 2: rebuild the ISO BMFF/HEIF reader around validated items
+### Phase 2: rebuild the bounded HEIF still-image reader around validated items

 Tasks:

 1. Implement a bounded box reader supporting 32-bit, 64-bit, and to-end box sizes where allowed, with overflow-safe arithmetic and correct parent bounds.
-2. Accept the applicable HEIF, HEIC, HEVC-sequence, AVIF, and AVIF-sequence brands through the major or compatible brand rules.
-Do not enable sequence brands until sequence support is present.
+2. Accept the applicable HEIF, HEIC, and AVIF still-image brands through the major or compatible brand rules.
+Recognize and reject sequence/movie brands without implementing their track surface.
 3. Skip unknown non-essential boxes and properties.
 Reject unknown essential properties attached to a decoded item.
 4. Parse meta children independently of physical order and build the item/property/reference model described above.
 5. Correct item ID lookup, one-based property indices, association flag masks, full-box versions, and large IDs/offsets.